Vardot/varbase-behat/README.txt

     $ bin/behat features/varbase/ --format pretty --out std  --format html  --out reports/report-$( date '+%Y-%m-%d_%H-%M-%S' )

     After that you can see the report in the ../behat/reports folder.

+    If you want to run the test in steps, if you are not interested in the initialization and cleaning up after the test.

+    $ bin/behat features/varbase/step1-init-tests
+    $ bin/behat features/varbase/step2-apply-tests
+    $ bin/behat features/varbase/step3-cleanup-tests

 11. If you want to test the installation process feature, you will need to use the varbase